 Some may protest that Meursault’s is a grossly one-sided affair.
 One could turn things around and concoct an equally convincing positive account of China, full of uplifting scenes and touching, memorable characters.
 This is to miss the point: it is exactly what almost every writer on China, Chinese and foreign, already does.
-Just every book on the country to come out in English these days is at pains to depict China’s political repression and counters the struggle or tragedy with sympathetic protagonists engaged in heroic actions and stoic determination against the forces of evil or disaster.
+Just every book on the country to come out in English these days is at pains to present wholly sympathetic Chinese Everyman protagonists, engaged in stoic determination and heroic action against the faceless forces of evil or disaster.
 And that’s exactly the problem.
 Meursault counts Bret Easton Ellis and Chuck Palahniuk among his literary influences.
 We wouldn’t want to condemn those two important novelists because they explore the dark side of contemporary U.S. society.
 As an American, I can emphatically assure you I would not be upset if a creative Chinese novelist were to do the same.

 When China learns to take it on the chin and lose face again and again and again; when China mellows out, as it must at some point in the future if it doesn’t want to explode, it will find that it is able to take critiques of its society in stride and laugh them off like oil off a Peking duck’s back.
 I salute this debut novel by Arthur Meursault which is guaranteed to earn him more enemies, Chinese and foreign, than friends.
 But to me there is no more admirable way of knowing who your friends are than by declaring forthrightly where you stand.

 * * *

 The literature of paralysis: The China PC scene and the expat mag crowd

 The ventriloquist’s dilemma: Asexual Anglo travelogues of China